-It’s hard to believe that 2020 is (finally!) over, but the new year has officially begun!
+It’s hard to believe that 2022 is over, and the new year has officially begun!
 This time of year is always one of deep reflection and soul searching, which makes it a perfect time to create goals for the future.
 Too often, we pour ourselves into taking care of our families while neglecting to perform the most basic level of self-care.
 This year, I’m making the conscious decision to make myself a bigger priority.
 After all, the most important thing I can do for my children is to take good care of their mom.

 The top three destinations in the United States to ring in the New Year are Las Vegas, Disney World, and New York City.

 Set yourself small, easy-to-reach goals.
 Most of us don’t drink enough water, for example, so if your goal is to drink a gallon a day and you’re currently drinking next to nothing, set a week one goal of drinking two cups of water every single day.
 During the second week, drink four cups a day and in the third week, drink six cups a day until, by the eighth week, you’ve worked your way up to 16 cups, or a gallon a day.

 Consistency is the key to lasting change so, rather than trying to accomplish everything right away, celebrate any progress and every small victory along the way.
 If we expect too much, too soon, we set ourselves up for failure and disappointment.
 Sudden changes can be so much harder to maintain, but when you take it slow and gradually make changes, you give them time to become part of your life.

 Check out more self-care goals and follow us on City Girl Gone Mom TikTok!

 The Time Square New Year’s Eve Ball came about as a result of a ban on fireworks.
 The first ball, in 1907, was an illuminated 700-pound iron and wood ball adorned with one hundred 25-watt light bulbs.